Harlin Pool: Major Leagues

-In 1935 with the Reds, Pool was part of an historic game, starting in left field and batting 5th in the first night game in Major League history on May 24, 1935 as the Reds hosted the Philadelphia Phillies at Crosley Field in a 2-1 win.
+In 1935, with the Reds, Pool was part of an historic game, starting in left field and batting 5th in the first night game in Major League history on May 24, 1935, as the Reds hosted the Philadelphia Phillies at Crosley Field in a 2–1 win.
 Pool had one hit in 3 at-bats.

 For the season, Pool had 70 plate appearances, batting .176 with 12 hits.

-His final MLB game was on June 2, 1935 against the Pittsburgh Pirates as a pinch-hitter for pitcher Paul Derringer, grounding out against Jim Weaver.
+His final MLB game was on June 2, 1935, against the Pittsburgh Pirates as a pinch-hitter for pitcher Paul Derringer, grounding out against Jim Weaver.
 A Cincinnati Enquirer article on June 7 referred to "the departed Harlin Pool, who led the team at the bat last year but has been unable to get going this season."

 Return to minors

 Pool then spent most of the 1935 season with Toronto Maple Leafs of the International League.
 He was released on July 17.

 In 1936, he played for the Seattle Indians of the PCL.
 By August 31 he led the PCL with a .345 batting average after 6 hits in a doubleheader.
 Pool ended up finishing second to San Diego catcher George Detore, by a fraction of a point, .33410 to .33406.

-In 1938 he was acquired by the Dallas Steers of the Texas League, where he was selected to the all-star game as a leftfielder.
+In 1938, he was acquired by the Dallas Steers of the Texas League, where he was selected to the all-star game as a left fielder.
 On August 14 he led the league with a .337 average.
 The "pudgy outfielder" was later moved to catcher as manager Jim Levey said "he's too slow to go as an outfielder."
 He ended up with the top batting average in the league.